 Credit Union Overview

-How the Share Certificate Special Compares
+How the 17-month CD Special Compares

-The above rates are accurate as of 5/16/2017.
+The above information and rates are accurate as of 8/22/2023.

-To search for the best CD rates, both nationwide and state specific, please refer to our CD rates table or our Rates Map page.
+To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.